Contributing Writer

 Hoods, Fur, Pockets, and Zippers

 Winter jackets all come with an array of features.
-Most all include a hood, a variety of pockets, zippers, and faux fur.
+Most include a hood, a variety of pockets, zippers, and faux fur.
 A hood is key to keeping your head warm and dry in a winter jacket.
 Some winter jackets nail it with the correct size hood, while others miss the mark as too big or bulky.
 Others frame the face with (mostly) faux fur hood liners.
 These are often removable for personal preference.

 Pockets are necessary for winter jackets as you’ll want to stash stuff.
 But too many pockets can create bulk or take away from warmth, so it’s essential to consider what you like in your winter jacket.